Kevin R. Centurrino

 Moravian College, B.A.
 (2004)

-Kevin serves on the board of the Estate Planning Council of Northern New Jersey, and is also an active member of the New Jersey State Bar Association and the Morris County Bar Association.
-He is a frequent lecturer for national and local professional and business organizations, including the New Jersey Institute for Continuing Legal Education, the New York City Bar Association and the National Academy of Continuing Legal Education.
-He has also authored numerous articles for the New Jersey Law Journal, including “Warning: 529 Accounts May Be Subject to NJ Inheritance Tax” and “Taking Advantage of FDIC Insurance Loopholes Could Impede Your Estate Plan”.
+As an engaged member of the legal community, Kevin is known as a leader among his peers.
+He currently serves on the Board of Trustees of the Estate Planning Council of Northern New Jersey and is an active member of the New Jersey State Bar Association.
+As a trusted and influential voice, he is also a frequent lecturer for professional organizations, including the New Jersey Institute for Continuing Legal Education, the New York City Bar Association, and the National Academy of Continuing Legal Education, and has published numerous articles in the New Jersey Law Journal.

 Classes/Seminars